semishawn/semipedia/_semiterms/ghost-read.md

 neologist: Shawn
 ---

 Ghost reading occurs from a lack of subconscious memorization.
-This type of memorization occurs in the neocortex of the brain, and can be affected by fatigue, anxiety, depression, medication, etc.
+This type of memorization occurs in the neocortex of the brain and can be affected by fatigue, anxiety, depression, medication, etc.